One Volunteer’s Testimonial Jacqueline Parisi

 Would you recommend volunteering with BB2C to your friends?

 Absolutely!
-Wherever your interests lie, there is always important work to be done for a small, yet rapidly developing, start-up like BB2C.
+Wherever your interests lie, there is always important work to be done for a small, yet rapidly developing, organization like BB2C.
 Before I started working, Paula told me: “I promise you, you will not be stuffing envelopes.”
 She was right.
 BB2C volunteers play an integral role in the organization.
 Their opinion is valued and their skills are utilized.
 I have learned so much during my time with BB2C and have loved every minute of it.

 Do you feel like you have made a difference with your work?

-When urging his people to rebuild Rome, Emperor Hadrian said, “Brick by brick, my fellow citizens, brick by brick.”
+When urging his people to rebuild Rome, Emperor Hadrian said, “Brick by brick, my citizens, brick by brick.”
 BB2C’s dedicated and passionate team believes that this quote is a reflection of their slow, careful, methodical and responsible building of an organization and project that will stand the test of time.
-BB2C works a team, and even though I sit 9000 miles away from Phnom Penh, I can sense the value of collaboration.
+BB2C works as a team, and even though I sit 9000 miles away from Phnom Penh, I can sense the value of collaboration.
 I like to think that, because of my work, an additional brick has been added.

 What did you like most about working with BB2C?